 Part III: Knowledge Keeper and Expert Hearings

-    Expert Hearings on topic such as Indigenous laws, decolonizing perspectives, human rights, international law, and the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) will provide the framework pieces that will shape the National Inquiry’s analysis and reasoning and help inform our decolonizing, gendered, culturally specific, and rights-based approach.
+Expert Hearings on topic such as Indigenous laws, decolonizing perspectives, human rights, racism, international law, and the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) provide the framework pieces that will shape the National Inquiry’s analysis and reasoning and help inform our decolonizing, gendered, culturally specific, and rights-based approach.

 Members of the public are welcome to attend all Knowledge Keeper and Expert Hearings as observers.

 Transcripts & Exhibit List

 Knowledge Keepers and Expert Hearings, Human Rights Framework

 Latest News & Events

 Expert Panel Hearing Dates

 Update and Summary from Expert Panel Hearings (2017/09/14)